Uganda

 Opposition parties have limited space and influence, and are hampered by government policies curtailing their actions, internal divisions, a lack of accountability, and the tendency to be driven by the personality of their leaders, rather than the strength of their policies.

-In 2010, NIMD helped Uganda’s political parties establish a platform for engaging in dialogue.
-The result was the Interparty Organization for Dialogue (IPOD), where both the ruling and opposition parties agreed to commit to regular dialogue.
+NIMD’s dialogue work in Uganda started in 2010, when NIMD helped the country’s political parties establish a platform for engaging with each other on equal terms.
+The result was the Interparty Organization for Dialogue (IPOD), an open forum where both the ruling and opposition parties come together with an equal voice, regardless of their size or number of seats.

 Promoting the inclusion of women and young people in Uganda’s political landscape is central to all of NIMD Uganda’s work, and understanding the barriers to this participation is one of the most important first steps.
 In 2021, NIMD teamed up with the Westminster Foundation of Democracy to produce a report on the Cost of Politics in Uganda, which showed that many Ugandans – particularly women and young people – are excluded from entering and participating in politics because they cannot afford it.
 The report has served as the foundation for increased awareness and lobbying in Uganda to address this crucial issue.
+In 2023, NIMD Uganda is also set to launch its first Democracy School for young leaders.

 With the many challenges facing political parties in Uganda, NIMD is committed to supporting the development of sound organizational, structural and programmatic capabilities.
-In 2018, NIMD launched a Political Party Capacity Strengthening Project (PPCSP) for members of IPOD.
+In 2018-2022, NIMD ran a Political Party Capacity Strengthening Project (PPCSP) to strengthen the capacity and internal democracy of the political parties in IPOD.

 Ensuring elections and electoral processes are as inclusive, peaceful and transparent as possible is another important facet of encouraging strong democratic foundations, and NIMD has been involved in a number of campaigns to promote these values during Uganda’s often turbulent elections.
 Working across party lines to de-escalate any tensions is the best way to set a positive tone for a long-term dialogue based on trust and respect.